dakiefer/GEWtool/readme.md

 ## Known limitations

-- Cylinders: The postprocessing tools provided in the folder `GEWdat` are only designed for plates. *Do not use them for cylinders*.
-Dispersion curves of axial waves in cylinders compute correctly, nonetheless.
+- Cylinders: at the moment, the postprocessing tools provided in the folder `GEWdat` are mostly designed for plates. *Use them with care*.
+Dispersion curves of waves in cylinders compute correctly, nonetheless.
 - Cylinders: only axial waves are supported for now.
 - Leaky waves: no support for now.